Glitch31415/rws/README.md

 Next, download the latest rws.jar. https://github.com/Glitch31415/rws/releases

-Try running the server by opening Command Prompt and typing `java -jar .\rws.jar`.
+Try running the server by opening Command Prompt, entering the same directory as the jar file, and typing `java -jar .\rws.jar`.
 If it starts asking you to enter information, good, just close the program for now.
 If the command errors, contact me for help.

 ### 2. Choosing a modem